 I’m excited to be participating in the Silhouette Challenge again this month, and I am really excited to share what I made with all of you!
 Like really, really excited.
-(Oh and hey – psst… there are 39 other fab Silhouette projects you will want to check out at the end of this post!)

 In last month’s Silhouette Challenge, I was intrigued by Lisa from Grey Luster Girl’s Candy Travel Alphabet Game.
 It worked kind of like an advent calendar with little tear-open windows for each letter.
 I loved the idea and really wanted to try my hand a some kind of tear-open project.
 Aaaaaand I think what I came up with is actually kind of awesome.

 We all love a little mystery, right?
 Cracking open an Easter egg to see what goodies hide inside is a childhood joy that I haven’t quite grown out of.
 I decided to try and re-create that experience in a paper card.
 So I designed a card with an egg on the front that tears open to reveal a message on the inside.
 And – look! – I made you all a GIF to show you exactly how it works: